 “Did we know that the giant wolf Fenrir would eat the sun?
 Yes,” Andrews said as another earthquake rocked the room and the sound of distant screams were carried in on a freezing wind.
 “But you have to admit, eternal darkness is really helping us get the word out about Thor.”

-Andrews then expressed his confidence that the campaign would be under control soon but was forced to conclude his press conference when the massive serpent Jörmungandr burst in through the skylight, spraying deadly venom upon correspondents from the Reporter and Weekly.
+Andrews then expressed his confidence that the campaign would be under control soon but was forced to conclude his press conference when the massive serpent Jörmungandr burst in through the skylight, spraying deadly venom upon correspondents from the Hollywood Reporter and Entertainment Weekly.